 They include the high cost of living, pollution and an influx of mainland China visitors and residents who compete with locals for the city's resources.

 Other emigrants blame the Hong Kong government, saying it has had too many scandals and has been too slow to introduce full democracy to the city.

 Hong Kongers who have made the move to Taiwan say the island has several key advantages over their hometown.

-Speaking to VOA in Taipei, U.S.-educated businessman Tim Wong said Taiwan's democratic political system is appealing.
+Speaking in Taipei, U.S.-educated businessman Tim Wong said Taiwan's democratic political system is more appealing.

 Wong relocated to Taipei last year to start a 3-D printing and design company with a partner from Japan.
 He said Taiwan is supportive of small business.

-Another Hong Konger, Ms. Koo, emigrated in March and opened a café and bookstore in Taiwan's southern city of Tainan.
-She told VOA that she chose Taiwan because life is more affordable than in Hong Kong, while the language and culture are similar in both places.
+Another Hong Konger, Ms. Koo, emigrated to Taiwan in March and opened a café and bookstore in the southern city of Tainan.
+She says that she chose Taiwan because life is more affordable than in Hong Kong, while the language and culture are similar in both places.

 In a report published Monday, Taiwan newspaper United Daily News

 quoted a local immigration agent as saying some Hong Kongers living on the island also have been applying to become permanent residents.